bluesky/bluesky/doc/source/tutorial.rst

 Simulate and Introspect Plans
 =============================

-We have referred to plan as a "sequence of instructions encoding an experimental procedure."
+We have referred to a *plan* as a "sequence of instructions encoding an experimental procedure."
 But what's inside a plan really?
-Bluesky calls each atomic instruction inside a plan a "message".
-As a scientist conducting an experiment, we rarely need to get this far into the weeds of bluesky, but it's useful to visit just once.
-Try printing out every message in a couple simple
+Bluesky calls each atomic instruction inside a plan a *message*.
+Handling the messages directly is only necessary when debugging or doing unusually deep customization, but it's helpful to see them at least once before moving on to more practical tools.

-plans:
+Try printing out every message in a couple simple plans:

 .. code-block:: python